seed-labs/seed-labs/lab-setup/apple-arm/Notes/Network_Security.md

 ## BGP Lab

-When `dcbuild`, we get error `failed to solve: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed`
+When we run `dcbuild`, we get this error
+`failed to solve: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed`

 ![BGP BuildKit issue](../Figs/BGPBuildKitIssue.png)

-It is a BuildKit issue.
-Running following command to change the environment variable.
+This is caused by `BuildKit`, which is an improved backend to replace the legacy builder. `BuildKit` is the default builder for users on Docker Desktop, and Docker Engine as of version 23.0.
+To fix this problem, set the following environment variable to disable `BuildKit`.
 ```
 export DOCKER_BUILDKIT=0
 ```
-This command will disabling the Docker Engine "BuildKit" feature works.

 ## Morris Worm Lab